vanus-labs/docs/user-manual/connectors/source/mysql.md

 And mount your local secret file to `/vance/secret/secret.json` when you run the connector.

 ### Encode your sensitive data
+Replace MY_SECRET with your sensitive data to get the Base64-based string.
 ```shell
 $ echo -n MY_SECRET | base64
 QUJDREVGRw==
 ```

-Replace 'MY_SECRET' with your sensitive data.

 Here is an example of a Secret file for the MySQL Sink.
 ```jsonTVlfU0VDUkVU